Ducasse/Chrysal/README.md

-Chrysal is a library to express and manage external configurations expressed as STON files.
-Chrysal is the successor of Cocoon but it does not use any magical things like DNU and Magritte.
+Chrysal is a library to express and manage external configurations expressed as JSON files.
 Chrysal is purely static, it means that given a list of items, a reader class is generated that manages the conversion between the two worlds (what the end-users is declaring and what the application needs).
-At runtime a generated Chrysal configuration can be a subclass of a domain subclass of
+At run time a generated Chrysal configuration can be a subclass of a domain class, subclass of
-Chrysal configuration.
-This way we can define behavior that will not be lost during the recompilation of the chrysal configuration (the one based on the actual description).
+ChrysalConfiguration.
+This way we can define behavior that will not be lost during the recompilation of the Chrysal configuration (the one based on the actual description).

 * Chrysal creates at compile-time a reader that is responsible for mapping end-user expressed configurations to their internal representations (for example a 'a/b/c.html' into a file reference object).
-* In addition at runtime a configuration object can customize the default behavior of the generated reader.
+* In addition at run time a configuration object can customize the default behavior of the generated reader.
 * Finally the configuration developer can extend Chrysal to support new data.